 This release also contains the frame files for each verb or noun annotated in this corpus, which specify the argument structure (semantic roles) for each predicate.
 The frame files are effectively lexical guidelines for the propbank annotation.
 The semantic roles annotated in this data can only be interpreted with respect to these frame files.
-Detailed descriptions of the Chinese Proposition Bank can be found in an article by Xue and Palmer, currently under review for Natural Language Engineering.
+Detailed descriptions of the Chinese Proposition Bank can be found in "Adding Semantic Roles to the Chinese Treebank" by Xue and Palmer, (Natural Language Engineering, to appear).

-5.4 Word Sense Notes
+4.4 Chinese Word Sense Notes